tofergregg/IBM-Wheelwriter-Hack/README.md

 1. Electronically connect an Arduino to an IBM Wheelwriter 6 (will probably work for other models) to emulate the IBM printer option card when using a custom driver.
 2. Allow someone to type directly to the typewriter from a computer keyboard, through a computer.
 3. Add fun options, e.g., raster printing (!) at a low dpi through the use of micro-up/down and micro-backspace.

-(If I can figure out the code to send a micro-forward space, that would be nice, too...)
+## Background
 The IBM Wheelwriter, circa 1984, is an electronic typewriter with a beautiful Model M keyboard and a daisy-wheel print head.
 The typewriter is (not suprisingly, given that it is an IBM) built like a tank, and the PCBs are exceedingly well laid out and annotated, and easy to access.
 The case pops off with a bit of elbow grease, and there is an expansion port on one of the two PCBs with labeled pins.
 Yay!

+## Technical Details
 The only pins we really care about are "bus" and ground, although eventually we'll care about 5V when we attach the Arduino and want to power it from the typewriter itself.

-Reverse-engineering the bus has been an interesting two-week endeavor (so far).
+Reverse-engineering the bus has been an interesting two-week endeavor.
 The tools necessary: an Arduino (I'm using a Light Blue Bean+ (Update on 17 Jan 2017: I have added code for an ATmega Arduino Nano) and a logic analyzer.
 The initial logic analyzer I used was a Bus Pirate, but unfortunately the BP does not have enough memory to capture some of the longer sequences of commands (e.g., a carriage return).
 So, a colleague loaned me a Saleae 8-pin logic analyzer, which has worked great (though it does have some quirks).

-As of January 2016, I have successfully reverse engineered printing characters, carriage returns, fast printing of characters, print head forwards/backwards/up/down, etc. Here is the basic idea for sending a command on the bus:
+As of February 2017, I have successfully reverse engineered printing characters, carriage returns, fast printing of characters, print head forwards/backwards/up/down, etc. Here is the basic idea for sending a command on the bus:

 * Pulse period: 5.34us (I originally thought it was a 5.25us pulse, but after locating the 11.975MHz crystal on the PCB, I realized that 11.975MHz divided by 64 is 5.34us, which is most likely the actual period.
 In all of my testing I assumed it was 5.25us, and it worked fine.
 * Number of pulses sent per command: 10 (an "I'm writing to the bus" to begin, and nine more bits)